nitara001/viral-evolve/README.md

 Repository contains scripts, data and key outputs for MSc project examining whether zoonotic viruses are evolving faster in locations experiencing greater environmental disturbance

-Scripts to run all models and produce figures:

-↳ scripts

 Datasets used in the analysis: